All Episodes

 But you remember, folks, I mean, I could have done this.

-I could have reported this story to you with a buttive compassionate host didn't want to appear insensitive or jocular about this.
+I could have reported this story to you with a yin, yin.

-Once society started to redefine marriage and redefine what it is that makes up a legitimate relationship.
+But you remember how everyone laughed when we warned you people about this very thing happening once society started to redefine marriage and redefine what it is that makes up a legitimate relationship.

-Not enough love in the world.
+Not enough love in the world, there's too much hate in the world.

 And whenever there's love in the world, we should applaud it.

-We should not judge it, we should embrace it.
+We should not judge it.

-So this actually does not surprise me.
+So, this actually does not surprise me.

 The difference here is it's in New York magazine.

-And there's there's in some instances, if you read the article, in some parts of the article, you might conclude they think it's cool.
+And there's in some instances, if you read the article, in some parts of the article, you might conclude they think it's cool.

-Nothing that wrong with it.
+Nothing that's wrong with it.

-Where, did you know, in New Jersey, incest is legal?
+Where, did you know in New Jersey incest is legal?

 Did you know that?

-Well, that's what it says here, is it?
+Well, that's what it says here.

 I did not know incest in New Jersey is legal.